Vidaamuyarchi: Development

 After the success of Valimai in early 2022, it was reported that Ajith Kumar would collaborate with director Vignesh Shivan for the actor's 62nd film as a leading actor.
 Nayanthara would reportedly reunite with Ajith after she was previously paired opposite the actor in Viswasam (2019).
 Tentatively titled AK62, the production was reported to begin after Ajith completed Thunivu (2023).
 That March, Vignesh confirmed the project, also revealing the inclusion of composer Anirudh Ravichander.
 The project was to be funded by Allirajah Subaskaran's Lyca Productions, which distributed Vignesh's Naanum Rowdy Dhaan (2015).
 The company made a public announcement on 19 March 2022, confirming the project.
 However, the following January, Vignesh was dropped from the project, reportedly because Ajith was not impressed with the script after the director had developed it during the pre-production for six months.
 Vignesh denied this reported reason in April 2023, saying he was dropped as only the producers, not Ajith, were not fully impressed with the script.

 Numerous directors, including A. R. Murugadoss, Atlee and Magizh Thirumeni, were reported to be in consideration for replacing Vignesh, with Magizh being the front-runner.
 In February 2023, it was reported that Magizh had flown to London, where Ajith was at the time, and narrated a script which impressed the actor.
 On 1 May, Ajith's 52nd birthday, the production house officially announced Magizh as the director.
 The film's official title Vidaamuyarchi was revealed the same day.
-In July 2024, the film was reported to be an adaptation of 1997 American film Breakdown, directed by Jonathan Mostow, as there were previous reports of the film being so and many similarities in the promotional posters.
-The film's status as a remake was not confirmed until December 2024.
-During the promotions of the film, Magizh stated that Ajith suggested using the core idea of the source material, making Vidaamuyarchi his first directorial based on another person's story.
+During the promotions of the film, Magizh stated that Ajith provided the source material of the story, making Vidaamuyarchi Magizh's first directorial based on another person's story.

 Pre-production

 Pre-production began in April 2023.
 During the process, the makers scouted for locations and chose either Abu Dhabi or Azerbaijan.
 However, due to unavoidable circumstances, they choose the latter location.
-According to Magizh, the film was initially planned to be a quick-project, with filming being held from October 2023 and being completed by January 2024, and it being released either in April or on 1 May 2024, coinciding with Ajith's birthday.
+According to Magizh, the film was initially planned to be a quick-project, with filming being held from October 2023 and being completed by January 2024, and it being released either in April or on 1 May 2024, coinciding with Ajith's 53rd birthday.

 In mid-February 2023, Nirav Shah was announced as the cinematographer, in his first film with Magizh and fifth with Ajith after Billa (2007), Nerkonda Paarvai (2019), Valimai (2022) and Thunivu (2023).
 However, due to personal reasons, he opted out during the film's shoot and was replaced with Om Prakash.
 Anirudh Ravichander would score the music, in his first film with the director, whilst Magizh's norm editor N. B. Srikanth was retained.